(1834 - 1908)

 He and Captain Cross (Co.
-K) took their Companies across the Middle Bridge on 16 September on a mission to destroy the mill dam downstream and lower the level of Antietam Creek.
+K) took their Companies across the Middle Bridge on 16 September 1862 on a mission to destroy the mill dam downstream and lower the level of Antietam Creek.
 They were unsuccessful due to a lack of tools.
-Captain Long was wounded in action the next day at Antietam.
+Captain Long was severely wounded in the arm in action the next day at Antietam.

 The rest of the War